 Notable Qualities and Achievements

-Highlight your friend’s admirable qualities and significant achievements.
-Discuss traits like kindness, leadership, creativity—or any quality that made them special to you and others.
-Also mention professional accomplishments or community involvement if pertinent; these aspects offer a fuller picture of their life’s impact.
+Highlight your friend's admirable qualities and significant achievements.
+Discuss traits like kindness, leadership, creativity -- or any quality that made them special.
+Also mention professional accomplishments or community involvement if pertinent; these aspects offer a fuller picture of their life's impact.
+But always anchor these qualities in specific examples rather than just listing traits.

 Writing Tips for a Eulogy